 Once the kernels have been cut away from the ears, they go into a hot skillet for just a few minutes to get rid of the raw corn taste.
 Not long enough to cook them through, but just enough to make the flavor and texture of the corn salad shine!
 I love getting a bit of char on the corn for added smoky flavor as well.

-If you don't have access to good fresh corn, you absolutely could use frozen or canned.
-Just make sure to get as much liquid out before you start mixing everything together.
+- If you don't have access to good fresh corn, you absolutely could use frozen or canned.
+Just make sure to get as much liquid out before you begin.
 You don't want a soupy Mexican street corn salad!

 Is this recipe gluten-free?
 Dairy-free?